CSI-Carlos-Cobian/CSI-Python-2021/Projects/Projectile-Motion/Projectile-Motion.md

 <br>

 ## Convert your script parameters into a single JSON Object `(5pts)`
+* Change your experimental function to receive a single object as a parameter.
   * call your object `experimentalData`
+  * Update your function variable references to use this object. eg. `experimentalData.velocity_ms`

 <br>

 ## Create a Python Class  `(15pts)`
+* Comment out your `experimentalData` object
+  * Highlight section and press `CTRL + /`
-* Name your class `ExperimentalData`
+* Create a file and class named `ExperimentalData`
-* Convert all tha variables you have created ia class.
+* Convert your JSON Object into parameters for the class.
-* Use a Constructor and `json.dumps()` on your experiments.
+* Use a Constructor on your experiment.
+It should be similar to your original function parameter list.
+  * Make sure your first parameter is `self`.
+  * Store all parameter values to self.
+* Construct your object in `Projectile-Motion.py` and use it as your parameter object for your function.
+  * Add an import to your class.
+    * `from ExperimentalData import ExperimentalData`
+  * Modify your function references to use the values from this object.

-* Change your function to receive a single object as a parameter.
+  * Specify the data type of your function to be `ExperimentalData`
-  * Use object references on your function.
+  * Update your function`s variable references.

 <br>